No HR professional is exempt from the planning.

-As reported by SHRM Online in May 2011, a Buck Consultants survey revealed that salary increase budgets will be, on average, just 3 percent for 2011.
+SHRM Online in May 2011, a Buck Consultants survey revealed that salary increase budgets will be, on average, just 3 percent for 2011.
 This is an improvement over the rampant salary freezes implemented during the depths of the recession, but still a full percentage point lower than the historical average.
 Therefore, it's quite probable that a competitor may not be able to lure your best employees away by base salary and promise of a bonus alone.

 In this environment, savvy job seekers will dust off their current benefits overview and compare insurance carriers, payroll contributions and even plan design down to deductibles and co-pays.
 Having a pulse on what competitors are doing and ensuring that your benefits mix is superior can help make employees with a wandering eye take a fresh look at your company and realize how good their benefits package really is.